TSS/8

 TSS/8 is a discontinued time-sharing operating system co-written by Don Witcraft and John Everett at Digital Equipment Corporation in 1967.
-DEC also referred to it as Timeshared-8 and EduSystem 50.
+DEC also referred to it as Timeshared-8 and later the EduSystem 50.

-The operating system runs on the 12-bit PDP-8 computer and was released in 1968.
+The operating system runs on the 12-bit PDP-8 computer starting with the PDP-8I model and was released in 1968.

 Authorship

 TSS/8 was designed at Carnegie Mellon University with graduate student Adrian van de Goor, in reaction to the cost, performance, reliability, and complexity of IBM's TSS/360 (for their Model 67).